-Lobbyists for Saudi Arabia, hired to weaken the Justice Against Sponsors of Terrorism Act (JASTA), have carried out a deceptive campaign that exploits U.S. veterans and has seemingly violated several provisions of the Foreign Agents Registration Act (FARA).
+Lobbyists for Saudi Arabia, hired to weaken the Justice Against Sponsors of Terrorism Act (JASTA), carried out a deceptive campaign that exploited U.S. military veterans and seemingly violated many provisions of the Foreign Agents Registration Act (FARA)

 JASTA, which was enacted in September 2016 over President Obama’s veto, cleared the way for 9/11 survivors, families and insurers to sue the government of Saudi Arabia for its alleged support of the 9/11 hijackers.